seqscope/cartloader/docs/reference/sge_convert.md

 ### 2) Input SGE in TSV/CSV Format

-This applies to input SGE in TSV/CSV format from platforms including 10x Xenium, Stereo‑seq, CosMx SMI, MERSCOPE, Pixel‑seq, and Nova‑ST. To simplify preprocessing, `sge_convert` automatically applies platform‑specific defaults for common CSV/TSV parameters.
+This applies to input SGE in TSV/CSV format from platforms.
 Below is an example converting SGE from Stere-seq.

 ```bash
 cartloader sge_convert \